Jazzmoon/btd6_autoplay/README.md

 ## Disclaimer

 Please be aware, Ninja Kiwi doesn't support the use of internal or external modding.
 Under Ninja Kiwi's Terms of Service, scripts such as this one can lead to a ban on your account.
-Using this, or any other script like it, means that you accept this risk and will not blaim us in the event of action being taken against your account.
+Using this, or any other script like it, means that you accept this risk and agree we (Jazzmoon) are not held accountable for any actions taken agaisnt your account.

 ## Usage